Why metric definitions matter more than dashboards

 • Maintenance overload: Each dashboard carries filters, time windows, and calculations that drift over time.

-• Shadow analytics: People bypass the official stack and build side dashboards and spreadsheets that fragment understanding.
+• Shadow analytics: People bypass the official stack and build side dashboards and spreadsheets that fragment understanding further.

 Make the metric catalog the upstream control point

 • Create one source of truth: For every metric, document the definition, exact formula, data sources, owner, and context.
-Dashboards become trusted windows into governed logic.
+Dashboards become trusted windows into governed logic, not independent interpretations.

-• Keep tools consistent: The same definitions feed BI tools, dashboards, models, and AI assistants, so answers stay aligned.
+• Keep tools consistent: The same definitions feed BI tools, dashboards, models, and AI assistants, so answers stay aligned regardless of how or where someone accesses the data.

 Where PowerMetrics fits

 • Define once, reuse anywhere: Name metrics, write descriptions, set formulas, and track source tables.
-Reuse definitions across dashboards and embeds.
+Reuse definitions across dashboards, embeds, and AI queries.

-• Assign owners and certify: Mark trusted metrics, add tags, and show status so anyone knows what to use.
+• Assign owners and certify: Mark trusted metrics, add tags, and show status so anyone knows what to use and what to question.

-• See change history: Record who changed what and when, with notes that explain intent.
+• See change history: Record who changed what and when, with notes that explain intent — so definitions stay accountable over time.

 • Connect widely: Pull data from spreadsheets, apps, and databases, or integrate with semantic layers like dbt and Cube.